SaraGhR/SaraGhR/README.md

 ## :woman_technologist: Hi there!
 Hi!
-I'm a Industrial Engineer turned data scientist who is passionate about data science and machine learning.
-I'm using R and Python for data analysis, statistical modelling and machine learning.
+I'm an Industrial Engineer turned data scientist who is passionate about data science and machine learning.
+I'm using R and Python for data analysis, statistical modelling, and machine learning.
 And I'm open to new opportunities 💻

 ## :woman_technologist: Stack